luanagerber/Movido-por-Numeros/README.md

 - Affinity Designer<br>
 - Affinity Photo<br>

+## Features
+– Animated drawings
+- Math expressions to be solved
+- Block navigation if user answer is incorrect
+- Visual user feedback if user answer is incorrect

 ## How to Run
 1. Clone this repository on Xcode
 2. Run with Xcode Simulator